-It is though that by humanizing the preclinical models available to researchers, the efficacy and toxicity of drug candidates can be estimated more accurately, reducing the number of animals used in later stages of the drug discovery process.
+It is though that by humanizing the preclinical models available to researchers, the efficacy and toxicity of drug candidates can be estimated more accurately, and the number of animals used can be reduced.
 3D cell culture models (such as organoids and spheroids) have therefore become increasingly popular in recent years, alongside iPSC-derived human cell-lines and human fresh tissue assays.

 Figure 1: The cost of drug development is rising, with approximately 95% of compounds failing clinical trial.

-Below, we have highlighted three unique skin models championed by researchers for their ability to predict clinical responses early.
+Below, we have highlighted two unique models championed by researchers for their ability to predict clinical responses early.
 Not only do these assays reflect the complexity of human physiology, but they can be customized to research a wide variety of diseases, whatever your area of research.